amazingrando/benchmarking-tool/README.md

 npm run lighthouse
 ```

-All reports are save to the `reports` directory.
+All reports are saved as HTML pages to the `reports` directory.

 ## How to modify reports